jacksonslibrary/Studying-Journey/PJPT/Specialized Testing/Reconnaissance.md

     2. Spend no more than 5 minutes or 5 attempts tinkering
     3. Document everything done and what to do next
     4. Force to return where left off
-    - Prevents rabit holing and chasing red herrings
+    - Prevents rabbit holing and chasing red herrings

 ### Path Scenario
 - A company named PractiSec has hired us to test 2 target apps
   - Legacy PwnedHub: A legacy app in a prod environment
   - PwnedHub 2.0: New version of the legacy in a test env
-- Goal: Determine if either app permit un authorized access to sensitive vulnerability information or provide a pivot point into the internal network
+- Goal: Determine if either app permit unauthorized access to sensitive vulnerability information or provide a pivot point into the internal network
 - Test is limited by time but no information is provided in exchange
-- Dyanmic Web App Pen Test
+- Dynamic Web App Pen Test
-  - Threat orienteted
+  - Threat oriented
   - Focuses on apps in their runtime environment
   - Leverages as a means to a specific target
 -  Legacy app has been previously tested